nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Viewing a student's attendance throughout the course: `attendance`

-You can view a summary of a student's attendance like this:
+After selecting a student, you can use `attendance` to view a summary of their attendance like this:

 <img src="./images/UiStudentAttendanceView.png" max-width="80%" max-height="80%"/>